react-native-oh-library/usage-docs/en/react-native-maps-directions.md

 ## Installation and Usage

+> [!tip] This library depends on react-native-maps，Can be referred to [react-native-maps documentation](./react-native-maps.md) install

 Find the matching version information in the release address of a third-party library and download an applicable .tgz package: [@react-native-oh-tpl/react-native-maps-directions Releases](https://github.com/react-native-oh-library/react-native-maps-directions/releases).

 Go to the project directory and execute the following instruction: